 It’s been months in the making, but music history – like good food – cannot be rushed.
 Coming this week (and not a moment too soon ) is the next installment of Zero to 180’s epic Silver Spring music history trilogy, with an encore salute to Track Recorders, the recording studio that once gave New York City and Los Angeles a run for their money.

-[For maximum fun, click on the vintage ad above to view these musical magi, appropriately enough, in ultra high-resolution]
+[click on vintage ad above to view these musical magi in ultra high-resolution]

 Note the playful reference to the aforementioned “Superman” ad referenced in this past February’s teaser for “Bill McCullough Remembers: Track Recorders.”
-By the way, on camelback, from left to right, that’s Gene Simmons (duh) of Kiss, Linda Ronstadt (wearing a “Vote Brown” button), and Root Boy Slim – naturally – wearing the custom “ROOT” eyewear.
+For the record, on camelback, from left to right, that’s Gene Simmons, Linda Ronstadt (wearing a “Vote Brown” button), and Root Boy Slim, naturally, wearing his custom “ROOT” eyewear.